"Struggle is a never-ending process. Freedom is never really won. You earn it and win it in every generation"

 Unions Represented by NYC Labor Chorus Members

-American Federation of Musicians (AFM), Local 1000
+American Federation of Musicians (AFM) Local 1000

-American Federation of State, County & Municipal Employees (AFSCME)
+American Federation of State, County & Municipal Employees (AFSCME) District Council 37 (DC37)

 American Postal Workers Union (APWU)

-Communication Workers of America (CWA), Local 1101
+Communications Workers of America (CWA) Local 1101

-Communication Workers of America (CWA), Local 1180
+Communications Workers of America (CWA) Local 1180

 Council of Supervisors and Administrators (CSA)

-International Alliance of Theatrical Stage Employees and Moving Picture
+International Alliance of Theatrical Stage Employees and Moving Picture (IATSE)

 Operators of the US and Canada (IATSE), Local 52